Skip Navigation

 By Boat

-There are ferries from the Black Sea ports of Poti and Batumi, mainly to Sochi in Russia to the Ukraine, although occasionally there are crossings further away to Bulgaria (Burgas) and to Trabzon in Turkey, mainly in summer.
+There are ferries from the Black Sea ports of Poti and Batumi, mainly to Sochi in Russia and to Ukraine, although occasionally there are crossings further away to Bulgaria (Burgas) and to Trabzon in Turkey, mainly in summer.
 Sokhumi has a port with ferry crossings to Sochi only, not with other ports in Georgia.

 Top